Payroll tax exemptions for contractor payments

 Arrangements with contractors involving services are almost always considered relevant contracts for payroll tax purposes.
 These contracts are taxable unless an exemption applies.

-You only need to satisfy one of the 9 exemptions below for your contractor payment to be exempt from payroll tax.
+You need to satisfy at least one of the 9 exemptions below for your contractor payment to be exempt from payroll tax.

 You can watch this video to learn more about the exemptions for contractor payments.